Incorporating User Interaction into Imperative Languages: The Language

-In the above, $\top$ represents a true (or continue) statement and $cond$ is a condition.
-Note that a condition is a legal statement in our language. $c == E$ declares that $c$ is a constant with value $E$. $A$ represents a head of an atomic procedure definition of the form $p(x_1,\ldots,x_n)$ where $x_1,\ldots,x_n$ are parameters.
-A $C$-formula is called a procedure definition.
-In the above, each $cond_i$ is assumed to be mutually exclusive in the $\kch$ statement.
-This makes the execution quite deterministic.
-In the transition system to be considered, $G$-formulas will function as the main statement, and a set of $D$-formulas enhanced with the machine state (a set of variable-value bindings) will constitute a program.
-Thus, a program is a union of two disjoint sets, \ie, $\{ D_1,\ldots,D_n \} \cup \theta$ where each $D_i$ is a $D$-formula and $\theta$ represents the machine state.
-Note that $\theta$ is initially set to an empty set and will be updated dynamically during execution via the assignment statements.
+In the above, $A$ represents a head of an atomic procedure definition of the form $p(x_1,\ldots,x_n)$.
+A $D$-formula is a set of procedure declarations.
+A $E$-formula is an {\it interactive module}.

+In the transition system to be considered, a $G$-formula will function as a statement and an $E$-formula enhanced with the machine state (a set of variable-value bindings) will constitute a program.
+Thus, a program is a pair $\lb E, \theta\rb$ where $\theta$ represents the machine state. $\theta$ is initially empty and will be updated dynamically during execution via the assignment statements.

-We will present an interpreter which is adapted from \cite{Jap03,Jap08}.
-Note that this interpreter alternates between the execution phase and the backchaining phase.
-In the execution phase (denoted by $ex(\Pscr,G,\Pscr')$) it tries to execute a main statement $G$ with respect to a program $\Pscr$ and produce a new program $\Pscr'$ by reducing $G$ to simpler forms.
-If $G$ becomes a procedure call, the interpreter switches to the backchaining mode.
-In the backchaining mode (denoted by $bc(D,\Pscr,A,\Pscr')$), the interpreter tries to solve a procedure call $A$ and produce a new program $\Pscr'$ by first reducing a procedure definition $D$ in a program $\Pscr$ to its instance (via rule (2)) and then backchaining on the resulting definition (via rule (1)).
-To be specific, the rule (2) basically deals with argument passing: it eliminates the universal quantifier $x$ in $\all x D$ by picking a value $t$ for $x$ so that the resulting instantiation, written as $[t/x]D$, matches the procedure call $A$.
+We will present an interpreter for our language via a proof theory \cite{Khan87,MNPS91}.
+Note that in the initialization phase (denoted by $exec(\Pscr,G,\Pscr')$), our interpreter replaces all the variables in $write$ in $\Pscr$ with new input values from the environment.
+After that, our interpreter proceeds like traditional C interpreter.
+To be specific, it alternates between the execution phase and the backchaining phase.
+In the execution phase (denoted by $ex(\Pscr,G,\Pscr')$), it executes a statement $G$ with respect to $\Pscr$ and produce a new program $\Pscr'$ by reducing $G$ to simpler forms.
+The rules (6)-(9) deal with this phase.
+If $G$ becomes a procedure call, the machine switches to the backchaining mode.
+This is encoded in the rule (5).
+In the backchaining mode (denoted by $bc(D,\Pscr,A,\Pscr')$), the interpreter tries to find a matching procedure for a procedure call $A$ inside the module $D$ by decomposing $D$ into a smaller unit (via rule (4)-(5)) and reducing $D$ to its instance (via rule (2)) and then backchaining on the resulting definition (via rule (1)).
+To be specific, the rule (2) basically deals with argument passing: it eliminates the universal quantifier $x$ in $\all x D$ by picking a value $t$ for $x$ so that the resulting instantiation, $[t/x]D$, matches the procedure call $A$.
+The notation $S$\ seqand\ $R$ denotes the sequential execution of two tasks.
+To be precise, it denotes the following: execute $S$ and execute $R$ sequentially.
+It is considered a success if both executions succeed.
+Similarly, the notation $S$\ parand\ $R$ denotes the parallel execution of two tasks.
+To be precise, it denotes the following: execute $S$ and execute $R$ in any order.
+It is considered a success if both executions succeed.
+The notation $S \leftarrow R$ denotes reverse implication, \ie, $R \rightarrow S$.